Studies back hospital cleaners' call for increased staffing to prevent hospital infection deaths

 The Public Health Agency of Canada reports that more than 200,000 patients get infections every year while receiving healthcare in Canada and that more than 8,000 of these patients, more than 3,000 of them Ontario patients, die as a result.

 "These are preventable deaths.
 But government and hospital policies are making this growing threat even worse.
-Patient safety, and reducing the risk of acquiring and transmitting infection should be the priority, not cutting costs on environmental cleaning," says Ontario Council of Hospital Unions (OCHU) president Michael Hurley.
+Patient safety, and reducing the risk of acquiring and transmitting infection should be the priority, not cutting costs on environmental cleaning," says Ontario Council of Hospital Union (OCHU) 1st Vice-President Louis Rodrigues.

 Scientists and doctors have raised concerns about the growing resistance to antibiotic treatment of hospital acquired infections.
 Several recent academic studies corroborate what hospital cleaners are experiencing on the ground.
 One 2014 study noted that cleanliness in hospitals can be characterized as less than optimal.
 Nearly 40 per cent of respondents did not judge their hospital to be sufficiently clean for infection prevention and control purposes.